 The rich diversity and nutrition of the soil fade away due to years of farming.
 Thus, to conserve fertility, it has become essential to combine agriculture with technology.
-In this era of digitalisation, the agriculture sector is encountering a radical transformation and relies on precision farming.
+In this era of digitalization, the agriculture sector is encountering a radical transformation and relies on precision agriculture.
 It involves sensors, robots, GPS, data-analytics software, etc., to produce healthier crops and higher yields.
 It holds promise for the sector to ascend to the next level of productivity and profitability.
 Precision farming further welcomes the concept of IoT in agriculture.

-Smart agriculture using IoT (Internet of Things), smart agriculture reduces costs, boosts efficiency, maximises results, saves water and energy, and more.
+Smart agriculture using IoT (Internet of Things), smart agriculture reduces costs, boosts efficiency, maximizes results, saves water and energy, and more.
 It helps cultivators meet the requisite conditions to increase crop yield and health, thus contributing to sustainable agriculture.

 Critical factors such as the need to match food production to meet the rising population’s demands, existing threats to food security, and climatic changes that affect crop production urge farmers to look for innovative approaches to increase efficiency and productivity.

 The top priorities of smart agriculture using IoT focus on weather, soil temperature, moisture, nutrients, and crop conditions.
 Let us review some of them.

 - Soil Temperature: Soil temperature influences the growth of the root, respiration, decomposition, and nitrogen mineralization.
 Farmers need to ensure the most optimum temperatures when planting and cultivating crops to ensure higher productivity.
 Temperature sensors placed beneath the ground level and enabled with wireless technologies like infrared when placed strategically can provide farmers with real-time updates on soil temperature.